officelifehq/docs/docs/documentation/manage/employee-management.md

 It’s interesting to know when a colleague has a work anniversary.
 It’s a date to celebrate.
 OfficeLife will warn employees when a work anniversary will occur in the upcoming week.
 This information is displayed on the team’s dashboard for everyone to see.

 ![](./img/employee_dashboard_team_work_anniversary.png)

+## Employee positions

+### Overview

+A position is the job that the employee does.
+It can be "Software Engineer" or "CEO".

 ## Employee statuses